 repository is on GitHub too.

-To start to use it for the first time you need to initialize packages:
+To start to using it for the first time, you need to initialize packages:

 $ r2pm init

 Refresh the packages database before installing any package:

 $ r2pm update

 To install a package, use the following command: